-The fact that the height of the top of the ice crystal layer varied from a couple hundred metres to close to 1 km was a clue since the surrounding ridges and hills varies in altitude up to about 800 m.
-It might be that the ice crystals were being blown from 20 the tops of the ridges where the wind speed might be much larger than at the Eureka station.
+The fact that the height of the top of the ice crystal layer varied from a couple hundred metres to close to 1 kilometer was a clue since the surrounding ridges and hills varies in altitude up to about 800 m.
+It might be that the ice crystals were being blown from the tops of the ridges where the wind speed might be much larger than at the Eureka station.
 The dark winter skies and also the reduction in visibility from the ice crystals would make it impossible for the weather observers to ascertain whether snow was being blown off the ridge tops.

-The frequent overpasses at the latitude of Eureka by the MODIS instrument on both the TERRA and AQUA satellite platforms provides a unique opportunity to look at the geographic extent and possible source of the ice crystals.
-The results for the March 20th case are detailed in the various panels of Fig. 12.
-The March 20th case is presented in greater detail here since the sun is above the horizon for about half the day and so both the thermal infrared and reflected solar channels can be investigated.
-Fig-

-ACPD 8, 17691-17737, 2008 Large radiative forcing by surface ice crystals at Eureka G. Lesins et al. Title Page Introduction Abstract Conclusions References Figures Back Full Screen / Esc ure 12 presents 6 vertical panels showing the time evolution for 20 March the ice crystal event day, in the top two horizontal panels, and for 21 March the next day which has clear skies without ice crystals, in the bottom two horizontal panels.
+The daily frequent overpasses at Eureka by the MODIS instrument on both the TERRA and AQUA satellite platforms provide a unique opportunity to look at a daily time sequence of the geographic extent and possible source of the ice crystals.
+The results for the 20 March case are detailed in the various panels of Fig. 16.
+The 20 March case is presented in greater detail here since the sun is above the horizon for about half the day and so both the thermal infrared and reflected solar channels can be investigated.
+Figure 16 presents 6 vertical panels showing the time evolution for 20 March, the ice crystal event day, in the top two horizontal panels, and for 21 March, the next day which has clear skies without ice crystals, in the bottom two horizontal panels.